Ulcerating tumours are also known as fungating wounds, malignant wounds or ulcerating wounds.

-An ulcerating tumour can develop in a cancer that hasn't been treated.
-Sometimes people are so frightened about what a doctor will tell them that they don't go to the doctor, even when they have symptoms of cancer (for example, a lump in their breast).
+An ulcerating tumour can develop in untreated cancer.
+Sometimes people are so frightened about what a doctor will tell them that they don't go to the doctor.
+This might even be when they have symptoms of cancer, for example, a lump in their breast.

 A cancer that’s left untreated for many months or years can grow upwards and into the skin.
 It can then break through the skin and cause an open sore (or ulcer) on the skin surface.

 A secondary tumour is a tumour that has spread from a primary site to other parts of the body.

-A tumour that spreads to the blood and lymphatic system can travel to the skin and develop into an ulcerating tumour.
-This is very rare.
+A tumour that spreads to the blood and lymphatic system can travel to the skin.
+It can develop into an ulcerating tumour, but this is rare.

-The important thing is to always attend follow up appointments after your treatment has finished.
-Then your doctor can check you over and pick up any early signs of problems.
+Always attend follow up appointments after your treatment has finished.
+This way your doctor can pick up any early signs of problems.

 For some people, an ulcerating tumour is the most upsetting aspect of their cancer.

 How the wound affects you will depend on where it is on your body.
-It can greatly affect how you feel about yourself if it’s very visible, such as on your face.
+It can affect how you feel about yourself if it’s very visible, such as on your face.

 A wound on or near the genitals or breasts might make you feel embarrassed.
 It can particularly be hard when a doctor or nurse is examining or treating you.

-These wounds can also smell unpleasant, which can be very distressing.
+Ulcerating wounds can also smell unpleasant or leak.
+This can be very distressing.

-A few people find having an ulcerating tumour so distressing that they refuse to accept it's there.
+A few people find having an ulcerating tumour so distressing that they deny it's there.
 They feel the best way to deal with it is to ignore it.
 Sometimes people leave their wound so long that by the time they do see a doctor, it is more difficult to control.

-But it’s possible to manage the symptoms of these wounds so that they are easier to live with.
+But it’s possible to manage the symptoms of ulcerating wounds so that they are easier to live with.